SC Master Naturalist Training

-The South Carolina Master Naturalist Program is currently offered through Host Site locations around the state.
-Information on the classes offered can be found by following the links under Training.
+The South Carolina Master Naturalist Program is currently offered through six Host Site locations around the state of South Carolina.
+Information on the classes offered can be found by following the links under the Training link in the left column.
 These field-based training sessions typically last 12 weeks, meeting all day, one day per week.

 Advanced training is offered by Host Sites throughout the state and by the State MN Office specifically to provide additional training for Master Naturalists in different biogeographical regions.
 Eight (8) hours of advanced training are required each year as part of the volunteer service requirement.

-Complete a 12-week SC Master Naturalist course plus 30 hours of volunteer service which includes 8 hours of advanced training.
+Complete a 12-week SC Master Naturalist course plus 22 hours of volunteer service and 8 hours of advanced training.

-1. Complete a 12-week SC Master Naturalist course plus 30 hours of volunteer service which includes 8 hours of advanced training.
+- Complete a 12-week SC Master Naturalist course plus 22 hours of volunteer service and 8 hours of advanced training.
 Volunteer service hours and advanced training must be entered into the Master Naturalist Online Volunteer Hour Reporting System.

-2. Complete 16 hours of advanced training in each of two (2) additional SC biogeographical regions.
-The biogeographical regions in SC are the Blue Ridge, Piedmont, Sandhills, Coastal Plain (combined Inner Coastal Plain and Outer Coastal Plain), and Coastal Zone (see links to maps below).
+- Complete 16 hours of advanced training in each of two (2) additional SC biogeographical regions.
+The biogeographical regions in SC are the Blue Ridge, Piedmont, Sandhills, Coastal Plain (combined Inner Coastal Plain and Outer Coastal Plain), and Coastal Zone (see the link below).
 Each host site has class sessions in two biogeographical regions.
 In order to earn advanced training hours towards the SC Statewide Master Naturalist certification, you must go outside of those two regions for your advanced training.
-Below is a list of host sites and the main biogeographical regions they cover during class.
+Below is a list of host sites and their main biogeographical regions covered during class.

 Upstate – Blue Ridge & Piedmont